nicolo-tellini/SGRP5/README.md

 # SGRP5
-Collection of pipeline used for the SGRP5 project
+Collection of pipelines used for the SGRP5 project